______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • Request an isle or forward seat on the airplane.
 The closer you are to the front of the airplane, the less walking you have to do.
 Another reason: hey, sometimes when us MSers have to go to the lavatory, well, we really gotta go.

 • If the front of the plane is not available, head to the rear.
 On international flights, I always check www.seatguru.com to find seats close to the toilet, since there are a number of them located in various areas of large planes.
-Also note that in the last row the seats may not recline fully, so I often move one row forward even though it puts me a touch farther from the facilities, doh!
+Also note that in the last row the seats may not recline fully, but if you have walking aids, you often can store them behind the seat, which makes retrieving them cake.

-• On that note, it wouldn't hurt to have a change of clothes in your carry on.
+• Speaking of bathrooms, it wouldn't hurt to have a change of clothes in your carry on.
 In fact, I'd consider this mandatory.
 Sometimes our bodies don't do what they are supposed to do, and wearing clean clothes is a lot better than wearing wet clothes washed in the airplane lavatory.

 • And I'd suggest hitting the restrooms just before boarding.